imscuevas/slatency/docs/entities_and_value_added_objects.md

 A `Request` represents an HTTP request to be sent to a target service.

 - **Attributes:**
+    - `request_id`: A unique identifier for the request.
     - `url`: A `URL` object representing the target service's endpoint.
     - `method`: An `HTTPMethod` object representing the HTTP method.
     - `headers`: A dictionary of HTTP headers.